Navigating Current Federal Changes and Challenges

 Across the country, tens of thousands of farmers and the organizations serving them have been impacted by an unprecedented freeze on federal funds obligated under signed, lawful contracts.

 Many in the OEFFA community and beyond remain in limbo.
-Producers who participated in recently terminated LFPA programs, like Ohio CAN, are now confronted with revenue shortages.
-Farmers who’ve already installed irrigation equipment or planted cover crops with support from the USDA have been understandably concerned about the reimbursements they were promised.
+Producers who participated in now-terminated Local Food Purchase Assistance (LFPA) programs, like Ohio CAN, are now confronted with revenue shortages.
+Farmers who have already installed irrigation equipment or planted cover crops with support from the United States Department of Agriculture (USDA) have been understandably concerned about the reimbursements they were promised.

 Track the Timeline

-As the situation continues to develop, we will be regularly updating our timeline with relevant actions from the White House—and the legal battles they face.
+As the situation develops, we will be regularly updating our timeline with relevant actions from the White House—and the legal battles they face.

 Share Your Story